Platformatory/blog/_posts/2026-07-10-Demystifying-Oracle-CDC-with-Confluent-Database-Kafka-Changes.md

 This is a critical point.

 Many teams assume that `CLOB` and `NCLOB` will appear as normal strings in Kafka.
-In practice, they may appear as bytes and require additional handling.
+In practice, they appear as bytes and require additional handling.

----

 ## Check 3: Are There LOB Columns?